 Not everyone who wants to pursue a career in education has a bachelor’s degree in education.
 Some have degrees in other majors and choose to change careers completely.
 Others opt for a teaching career after serving in the military, staying at home to raise children or deciding to come out of retirement for a new challenge.

 An accredited alternative teacher certification program provides you with a great way to earn a teaching certificate.
+Depending on the program, you can get your certification online, receiving an online teacher certification, or you can do in person training to receive your teacher certification.
 In fact, almost 50 percent of all new teachers to the Texas education system come from alternative education programs.

 The Texas Education Agency allows individuals to qualify for an alternative teacher certification through the following ways:

 A bachelor’s degree: Students with a bachelor’s degree from an accredited institution of higher learning must meet the following criteria:

 Minimum 2.5 GPA - You must have earned either a 2.5 GPA on an official transcript from an accredited institution, or in the last 60 semester hours of courses attempted.